-Having been commenced in the Ward Tribunal (Bukanda Ward Tribunal), and given the fact that the judgment of the District Land and Housing Tribunal intended to be impugned was delivered on 26.01.2007, the Petition of Appeal ought to have been filed within sixty days after the date of decision; that is, by 24.03.2007.
+Having been commenced in the Ward Tribunal and given the fact that the judgment of the District Land and Housing Tribunal intended to be impugned was delivered on 29.10.2008, the Petition of Appeal ought to have been filed within sixty days after the date of decision; that is, 27.12.2008.
 For the avoidance of doubt, I have computed the period of limitation as stipulated by Section 19 (1) of the Law of Limitation, Cap 89 (hereinafter Cap 89).

-I am not ready to subscribe to Mr. Magongo, s argument that the time should start to run from the date the Appellant received copies of proceedings, judgment and decree; that is 31.07.2007.
-Copies of proceedings, judgment and decree are not papers that must be accompanied by a petition of appeal at the time of filing.
+In appeals under Section 38 (1) of Cap 216, time does not start to run from the date the Appellant receives copies of proceedings, judgment and/or decree.
+Copies of proceedings, judgment and decree are not documents that must be accompanied by a petition of appeal at the time of filing.
 In appeals under this section, time starts to run against an aggrieved party on the date on which the judgment appealed against is pronounced.
 Unlike in appeals under the Civil Procedure Code, Cap 33 of the Laws of Tanzania, Section 38 (1) of Cap 216 does not put as mandatory any document to accompany it (the Petition) at the time of filing.
-That is to say; a copy of judgment or ruling or order appealed against must not necessarily be accompanied by a petition of appeal at the time of filing.
+That is to say; a copy of judgment, ruling, order or decree appealed against must not necessarily be accompanied by a petition of appeal at the time of filing.
 Actually, the way subsections (2) and (3) of Section 38 of Cap.
 216 (as amended) are couched, it suffices if only a Petition of Appeal is filed in the District Land and Housing Tribunal and the requisite fees paid.
-After the filing of a petition and requisite fees paid, the Tribunal will dispatch the petition together with the record of the proceedings of the District Land and Housing Tribunal to this Court within fourteen days.
+After the filing of the Petition and requisite fees paid, the Tribunal will dispatch the Petition together with the record of the proceedings of the District Land and Housing Tribunal to this Court within fourteen days.
 Let the subsections speak for themselves: